Universiteit Leiden

 FGGA Graduate School Go-No Go Guidelines

-The ‘Go-No Go” moment will take place at the end of the candidate’s first year [or up to 18 months into the PhD for external candidates/part time candidates].
+The 'Go-No Go' moment will take place at the end of the candidate’s first year [For externally financed and external PhD candidates, the decision will be made no earlier than one year and no later than two years after their start date].
 This procedure is designed to guarantee the production of quality PhD theses in the Faculty, ensure common standards and clarify expectations for PhD students and supervisors about the progress achieved.

 The requirement for the successful completion of the Go-No-Go procedure is the submission of a satisfactory PhD prospectus containing the main research questions, theories, and methods used in the thesis, as well as realistic work schedule for the PhD research.
 The purpose of the Go-No-Go procedure is to ensure that both the candidate and the supervisors are clear on the progress of the thesis, and are confident about its chances of completion.